haneeshathan/tensorflow/README.md

 __pip install tensorflow__

-If your using _Anaconda_ it is prefered to use
+If you are using _Anaconda_ it is prefered to use

 __conda install tensorflow__